wright-cemrc-projects/cryoet-montage/Tutorial/README.md

 README.pdf	cryoMontage.txt
 ```

-The scripts.zip contains both a SerialEM macro `cryoMontage.txt` that can be used in the data collection for the montage tomography.
+The scripts.tar.gz contains both a SerialEM macro `cryoMontage.txt` that can be used in the data collection for the montage tomography.
 This tutorial skips the SerialEM collection ([see instructions here for SerialEM]()).

 Begin by downloading the `W1106_G3_target86_tilt4_dataset.tar` from the cloud-hosted storage : [Download Link](https://cemrcstatic.blob.core.windows.net/cryoet-montage/W1106_G3_target86_tilt_4_dataset.tar)